Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Code Review Best Practices

-The most effective code reviews are collaborative conversations, not adversarial gate-keeping exercises.
-Here are practices that lead to productive reviews:
+The most effective code reviews are collaborative conversations rather than adversarial gate-keeping exercises.
+The following practices yield productive reviews:

 • Review small pull requests.
-A PR with 50 changed lines gets thorough review.
-A PR with 500 lines gets rubber-stamped.
-Keep PRs small and focused.
+A PR with 50 changed lines receives thorough review.
+A PR with 500 lines is typically rubber-stamped.
+PRs should be kept small and focused.

 • Comment on the code, not the coder.
-Say "this function might be clearer if..." instead of "you wrote this wrong."
+The form "this function might be clearer if..." is preferable to "you wrote this incorrectly."

 • Distinguish between blocking issues and suggestions.
-Use labels like "nit:" for style preferences and "blocking:" for issues that must be fixed before merging.
+Labels such as "nit:" for style preferences and "blocking:" for issues that must be addressed before merging are useful.

-• Automate what can be automated.
+• Automate where possible.
 Linters, formatters, and static analysis tools should catch style issues before human review.
-Do not waste human attention on whether to use single or double quotes.
+Human attention should not be expended on questions such as single versus double quotes.

 • Review within 24 hours.
 Stale PRs block progress.
-Make reviewing a daily habit, not a weekly chore.
+Reviewing should be a daily habit rather than a weekly task.

-When you deploy applications in Docker containers from development to production, code review becomes even more critical — catching configuration mistakes, security vulnerabilities, and deployment issues before they reach production environments.
+When applications are deployed in Docker containers from development to production, code review becomes even more important.
+It catches configuration mistakes, security vulnerabilities, and deployment issues before they reach production environments.

 Clean Architecture: Separation of Concerns

-Clean Architecture, popularized by Robert C. Martin, organizes code into concentric layers where dependencies point inward.
-The innermost layer contains your business logic — the rules that make your application unique.
-The outer layers contain infrastructure concerns like databases, web frameworks, and external services.
-The core principle: business logic should never depend on infrastructure details.
+Clean Architecture, popularized by Robert C. Martin, organizes code into concentric layers in which dependencies point inward.
+The innermost layer contains business logic, namely the rules that make an application unique.
+The outer layers contain infrastructure concerns such as databases, web frameworks, and external services.
+The core principle is that business logic should never depend on infrastructure details.

 Clean Architecture Layers FRAMEWORKS & DRIVERS Web Framework Database External APIs UI / CLI INTERFACE ADAPTERS Controllers Gateways Presenters Repositories USE CASES Application Business Rules Interactors Services ENTITIES Core Business Rules ↑ Dependencies always point inward ↑